CSwabez/100DaysOfCode/README.md

  - Continued the Applied Accessibility Section up to dates.

 ## Day 9 - Accessibility Complete (13/01/2021)
- - Completed the Applied Accessibility Section, will move onto web design challenges next
+ - Completed the Applied Accessibility Section, will move onto Responsive Web Design next.

+## Day 10 - CSS Flexbox (14/01/2021)
+The Responsive Web Design section was very short so I got through that much quicker than the other topics.
+I've moved on to CSS flexbox now.
+I feel that the FreeCodeCamp tutorials for Flexbox by themself aren't all that great for learning this new concept so I've opted to pair them with another medium.
+For this I'll be using Flexbox Zombies from Mastery Games.
+ - Completed the Responsive Web Design Challenges section.